hsocarras/nodbus-plus/docs/protocol/modbus_master_tcp.rst

 * **Returns** <bool>: return true if was succesfully stored, otherwise false

 This functions store a adu request in the :ref:`request Pool <Atribute: modbusTcpClient.reqPool>` if the size of the pool is less than
-:ref:`max number of transaction allowed simultaniously <Atribute: modbusTcpClient._maxNumberOfTransaction>`
+:ref:`max number of transaction allowed simultaniously <Atribute: modbusTcpClient.maxNumberOfTransaction>`

 Method: modbusTcpClient.setReqTimer(transactionId, [timeout])
 -------------------------------------------------------------